 Aging and Community Practice

-Dr. West-Bruce mentors students interested in aging and community based practice.
-Within her lab, students will have an immersive community and cultural experience via a collaboration with the Sankofa Culture and Art Wellness Village, a naturally occurring retirement community (NORC) in the city of St. Louis.
-Student involvement in this lab is focused on gaining knowledge, skills and experience in program development and evaluation, evidence-based and innovative interventions, culturally relevant practice, and scholarship related to aging, community-based practice and occupational justice.
-Students should consider this experience if they are interested in developing innovations in community-based practice and aging in place.
-Personal transportation may be needed for monthly onsite meetings.
+Dr. West-Bruce mentors students interested in aging in place for under-resourced older adults and diversity, equity, inclusion, justice, and anti-racism (DEIJA) in OT education and practice.
+Within the Nia Equitable Aging Lab (NEAL), students will have a focus on gaining knowledge, skills and experience in program development and evaluation, evidence-based and innovative interventions, culturally relevant practice, and scholarship related to aging, community-based practice and DEIJA.
+Students should consider this experience if they are interested in developing innovations in aging in place and DEIJA.
+Personal transportation will be needed for monthly onsite meetings.

 General Description of Student Activities